Argennon-Project/.github/profile/README.md

   - [ ] **[DAO & Token](https://github.com/orgs/Argennon-Project/projects/8)**
   - [ ] **[Argennon Website](https://github.com/orgs/Argennon-Project/projects/7)**

+- [ ] **The Argennon CI system:** The Computational Integrity (CI) prover and verifier will be implemented.
+A compiler with the ability to arithmetize Argennon application should be developed.

+- [ ] **The Argon compiler:** A compiler should be implemented for the main smart contract language of the Argennon platform.
+That implicitly would require that the specification of the Argennon Standard Representations (ASRs), including the ArgC language, are finalized.

 - [ ] **Trust-less client-server test-net:** This network will include voting and accumulators.
 It still has only one delegate and one PV-DB server, so the topology of this network is mostly client-server and the P2P network between PV-DB servers will not be implemented.

-- [ ] **The Argon compiler:** A compiler should be implemented for the main smart contract language of the Argennon platform.
-That implicitly would require that the specification of the Argennon Standard Representations (ASRs), including the ArgC language, are finalized.

 - [ ] **Insecure test-net:** This network will include multiple delegates and multiple PV-DB servers.
 It essentially provides a complete implementation of the Argennon protocol.
 However, this implementation does not need to be completely secure.
 For example, it might be vulnerable to DOS attacks, or manage cryptographic keys insecurely.

 - [ ] **Secure test-net:** This network is a pre-launch test-net and includes all features of the Argennon main-net.
 This network should be run for at least 3 months.